peterpolidoro/ModularServer/examples/StringController/README.md

 }
 ```

-The repeat method requires 2 parameters.
+The repeat function requires 2 parameters.

-To get more information about all of the parameters a method takes,
+To get more information about all of the parameters a function takes,
-enter the method followed by two questions marks ??:
+enter the function followed by two questions marks ??:

 Example Parameter Help: